 When you finish using the Attachments Browser, hit your Escape key or click View > Hide Attachments Browser from the menu bar.

 You can also use Siri on your Mac to help you find things in Notes using natural language.
-Try something like “find notes from yesterday,” “show me notes about dogs,” or “find notes with receipts.”
+Try something like “show me notes about dogs,” “find notes with receipts,” or “find notes from yesterday.”
 Click one of Siri’s results to open the note.

 Just like how you’ve become better at using the search box for a search engine more effectively over time, you can use these tips to Search faster and easier in Notes on Mac.